Assange's fate hangs in balance as UK court considers U.S. extradition bid

 By Michael Holden

-LONDON, Feb 21 (Reuters) - Almost a decade after his WikiLeaks website enraged Washington by leaking secret U.S. documents, a London court will begin hearings on Monday to decide whether Julian Assange should be extradited to the United States.
+LONDON, Feb 24 (Reuters) - A British court begins hearings on Monday to decide whether Julian Assange should be extradited to the United States almost a decade after his WikiLeaks website enraged Washington by leaking secret U.S. documents.

 A hero to admirers who say he has exposed abuses of power, Assange is cast by critics as a dangerous enemy of the state who has undermined Western security.
 He says the extradition is politically motivated by those embarrassed by his revelations.